raymondworkshop/raymondworkshop.github.io/_posts/2020-04-06-programming-languages.md

 * str versus bytes

 * Variables are mere labels
-    - the parameters in the function are **aliases** of the actual arguments
+    + the parameters in the function are **aliases** of the actual arguments

 ##### Functions as objects
 * Functions, like integers, strings, and dictionaries, also can be a **program entity**, this enables programming in a **functional style**.
-    + The main ideas are that we can assign functions to variables, pass them to other functions, store them in data structures and access function attributes.
+    + The main idea is to assign functions to variables, pass them to other functions, store them in data structures and access function attributes.

 * function decorators and closures
-    + a decorator is a function with the decorated function parameter
+    + a decorator like *deco* is a function with the decorated function parameter *func*

 ``` python
 target = deco(target)